Tank Battles Instructions

 Final Notes

 As previously mentioned, this game is highly customizable.
-We have played many different ways such as using troop transports, different types of grenades for troops to attack tanks, etc. However, we have tried to simplify the game play as much as possible to make it more fun and quicker moving.
-Modify the rules all you want to make this game more fun for you, just know if you play with us on our grounds, house rules!
+We have played many different ways such as using troop transports, different types of grenades for troops to attack tanks, etc. However, we have tried to simplify the game play as much as possible to make it more fun and fast-paced.
+Feel free to modify the rules to make this game more fun for you, just know if you play on our grounds, house rules apply!